Aksharapurwar01/Pratice/README.md

 The React-Redux Project is a React Employee Pole App is developed for learning redux under Udacity React Nanodegree.
 This provides functionalities for users like
-1.Log in.
+- Log in.
-2.Dashboard.
+- Dashboard.
-3.LeaderBoard.
+- LeaderBoard.
-4.adding new poll.
+- Adding new poll.
-5.show poll.
+- Show poll.
-6.participate in poll.
+- Participate in poll.
 ## Project Setup

 - Clone the Project.